-Figure 2: Development of the population aged 0 to 45 in the period 1991-2011
+Figure 1: Development of the population aged 45 and over in the period 1991-2011

-The graph clearly shows that the majority of regions has experienced a decline in younger population cohorts (see bottom left part).
-This suggests that such regions will be more vulnerable to population shrinkage in the next decades.
-Exceptions from this pattern are mostly metropolitan cores or regions in metropolitan hinterland and the north Italian regions (see the top part of graph).
-The changing spatial pattern of regions with growing younger population cohorts shows that whereas only a small number of metropolitan regions were growing between 1991 and 2001 the trend has changed.
+The second scatter plot graph, 'Development of the population aged 0 to 45 in the period 1991-2011' (Figure 2), provides an important insight into the population shrinkage process.
+The graph clearly shows that the majority of regions have experienced a decline in younger population cohorts (see bottom left part).
+This suggests that such regions will be more vulnerable to population shrinkage in the coming decades.
+Exceptions from this pattern are mostly metropolitan cores or regions in the metropolitan hinterland and the north Italian regions (see the top part of graph).
+The changing spatial pattern of regions with growing younger population cohorts shows that whereas only a small number of metropolitan regions were growing between 1991 and 2001 the trend changed in the decade that followed.
 Thus, in the period from 2001 to 2011 a larger share of metropolitan regions grew.
-This development indicates the increasing role of metropolitan regions as spaces of concentration for younger population cohorts and also suggests the demographic profile of these regions will be better in the next decades.
-The future prospects of shrinking regions in 2030 are presented in Map 17.
+This development indicates the increasing role of metropolitan regions as spaces of concentration for younger population cohorts and also suggests the demographic profile of these regions will be better in the coming decades.